openharmony/docs/en/application-dev/faqs/faqs-hdc-std.md

 - Capturing logs: hdc_std shell hilog &gt; log.txt

-## What Should I Do to Avoid Log Flow Control?
+## What should I do to avoid log flow control?

 Applicable to: OpenHarmony SDK 3.2.5.3, stage model of API version 9